MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Outlook-add-in/MyA-Add-in-Email-read-stats.md

 The Insights add-in reports the open rate of qualifying emails that you have sent, as shown in the following table.
 Note the following:

 * For open rates lower than the minimum threshold, the threshold value itself is reported.
 Example: If an email with 10 recipients has an actual open rate of 20%, Insights displays the open rate as _&lt; 25%_.
-* If the actual open rate falls between the "Minimum" and "Maximum" value, then the actual open rate is reported.
+* If the actual open rate falls between the "Minimum" and "Maximum" values shown in the table, then the actual open rate is reported.
 * For open rates higher than the maximum threshold, the threshold value itself is reported.
-Example: If 100% of the recipients of an email open it, only the value shown in the table for "Maximum" is displayed; for example: _&gt; 95%_.
+Example: If 100% of the recipients of an email open it, the value shown in the table for "Maximum" is displayed; for example: _&gt; 95%_.

    | Number of recipients | Open rate reported |
    | ------- | ------ |